-The “limits to growth” concept refers to the idea that there are finite limits to Earth’s resources and capacity to sustain human population and economic growth.
+The ‘limits to growth’ concept refers to the idea that there is a finite limit to Earth’s resources and capacity to sustain humanity.

-The phrase was coined in 1972 by a team of researchers at the Massachusetts Institute Of Technology (MIT) who published a book called The Limits To Growth, in which they used a bunch of computer models to determine whether or not Earth is overpopulated (or soon will be).
+The phrase was coined in 1972 by a team of researchers at the Massachusetts Institute Of Technology (MIT) who published a crappy book called The Limits To Growth, in which they used a bunch of computer models to determine when Earth will be overpopulated.

 It’s basically the same as Malthusian climate change predictions, which are consistently wrong.